Skip to content

 3. Chatbots and automated messages

 Our experience with contacting companies and getting support significantly changed due to the rise of chatbots, which are conversational tools that are generally ready to perform easier tasks and provide information.
 However, in recent years, chatbots have been trained more and more in order to advance their capabilities.
-Making sure chatbots are well-trained and can promptly assist customers can boost e-commerce sales and reduce the load on staff.
+Making sure chatbots are well-trained and can promptly assist customers can boost ecommerce sales and reduce the load on staff.
+It’s worth noting, though, that 50% of people still prefer to chat with a human instead of an AI chatbot.

 4. Content classification and writing solutions